MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 ## Conclusion

-The PlayFab Party TTS and STT APIs are highly effective features for including a wider range of users in a game and gaming conversations.
+PlayFab Party text-to-speech and speech-to-text APIs are highly effective features for including a wider range of users in a game and gaming conversations.
 The more gamers engage and develop relationships, the more likely they are to continue playing.

-The APIs and presentation are simple.
-This guidance will help you ensure that the user experience is too.
+This guidance will help ensure the best possible user experience.

 ## Resources